An Oral History of Between the World and Me

 The speakers are Greg Mollica (Art Director), London King (Publicity), Greg Kubie (Publicity), Katie Tull (Marketing), Leigh Marchant (Marketing), Gloria Loomis (Agent), Chris Jackson (Editor/Publisher of One World), and Ta-Nehisi Coates (Author).

+This interview was conducted in 2020.
 Transcripts have been edited for clarity.

 In 2013, Ta-Nehisi was a journalist for The Atlantic and his profile was on the rise.
 He was invited with other journalists to the White House to speak off the record to then president Barack Obama.